iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 + The library needs quite a lot of changes to support "external" primitives.
 That's not an easy task.
 + The library needs to ship with a "reference implementation", to verify that existing external functions are enough to build everything.
 + There are minor differences between standard types in languages, for example C++ has a small string optimization, and small strings are not "containers".
-On the other side Rust strings are true containers, and library developers may expect "external" string to be a container, too, but on the bindings side `std::string` from C++ doesn't fully match the contract (i.e. you can't borrow a `char *` from `std::string` and expect it to live as long as the string lives).
+On the other side Rust strings are true containers, and library developers may expect "external" string to be a container, too, but on the bindings side `std::string` from C++ does not fully match the contract (i.e. you can't borrow a `char *` from `std::string` and expect it to live as long as the string lives).
 In some cases it can become really hard to track and fix.